millanium/platon/PITCHME.md

 ## Examples

-- **Brute Force**: Is an exhaustive attack that works by testing every possible value of a parameter (password, file name, etc.) Brute_force_attack.
+- **Brute Force**: Is an exhaustive attack that works by testing every possible value of a parameter (password, file name, etc.).
 +++
 ## Examples
 - **Cache Poisoning**: Is an attack that seeks to introduce false or malicious data into a web cache, normally via HTTP Response Splitting.